tomjoht/tomjoht.github.io/_posts/2018/8/2018-08-31-iterate-and-increment-on-content.md

 categories:
 - simplifying-complexity
 keywords:
-summary: "I added a new article in my Simplifying Complexity series about iterative content development.
+description: "I added a new article in my Simplifying Complexity series about iterative content development.
 The article is titled 'Iterate and increment on content following an agile approach'.
 This is a principle I feel strongly about as a central approach in all writing, but one with particular application to complex scenarios."
 bitlink: http://bit.ly/simpcomp
 ---